Troubleshooting Incoming SAML SSO

 • Ensure that the Key field in your LMS SSO settings contains no spaces or other characters that do not match what is sent in the response.

-• Avoid SAML responses being re-used.
+• Avoid SAML Responses being re-used.

-• Ensure that the correct SAML responses are used and fall within the timeframe specified in the SAML response.
+• Ensure that the correct SAML Responses are used and fall within the timeframe specified in the SAML Response.

 Correct